Brian Simmons: Cincinnati Bengals

-He was drafted in the 1998 NFL Draft by the Bengals, for whom he played nine seasons.
+He was drafted in the first round of the 1998 NFL draft by the Bengals, for whom he played nine seasons.
 Simmons missed all but one game of the 2000 season because of injury.

 In 2001, the Bengals started the season 1–0.
 They faced the Super Bowl champion Baltimore Ravens in their second game.
 Right before the halftime, the Ravens were driving down field.
 They were on the goal line, and threw into the end zone.
-Brian Simmons picked off the pass, which led to Cincinnati's 21-10 win.
+Brian Simmons picked off the pass, which led to Cincinnati's 21–10 win.

 In 2003, the 1-4 Bengals were down 0–7 against the Ravens.
 With the Ravens about to score again, Simmons sacked rookie quarterback Kyle Boller, which forced a fumble, and led to Jon Kitna's 45-yard touchdown pass on third down.
 The Bengals won 34–26.
-A week later, the Bengals were 2-4 and were protecting a 27-24 lead against the Seattle Seahawks in the last six minutes.
+A week later, the Bengals were 2-4 and were protecting a 27–24 lead against the Seattle Seahawks in the last six minutes.
 Simmons deflected a Matt Hasselbeck pass at the Cincinnati 34, then deflected another at the 24, which was intercepted by cornerback Jeff Burris to win the game.

 In 2004, for the home season opener, the Bengals were down against the Miami Dolphins 0–3 at halftime.
 Three minutes into the second half, Simmons intercepted an A. J. Feeley pass and took it 50 yards for the Bengals' only score of the game.
 It allowed Carson Palmer to get rolling and drive downfield to set up Shayne Graham's game-winning field goal.

 On February 28, 2007, Simmons was released from the Bengals.